 Dwight Common School

-- Dwight Common School's student population of 557 students has declined by 7% over five school years.
+Dwight Common School's student population of 542 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-8|